codefoster/iot-workshop/instructions.md

-check case of all headers to be consistent insert images

 # Instructions
 ## Why we are here
 Lets create a project that allows us to touch a button, take a picture, analyze what's in the picture, and send that data to the cloud.